tkalmi/Sanajahti-solver/README.md

 Android input works with sendevent command from adb shell.
 Event number changes with different smartphone models and it is coded to be 3 as default.
 You can change it with ```-e``` flag.

-Currently only tested with Samsung S3.
+Currently only tested with Samsung S3 and Nexus 5.
+Here's an video showing the inputing on Nexus 5: https://www.youtube.com/watch?v=i1URS1P_ujY

 ### For developers
 ------------------